The BSSH is committed to supporting and celebrating sport history researchers at all stages of their careers. It offers prizes:

 Prize: £100 in Amazon vouchers, and membership of the British Society of Sports History for one year.
 The teacher submitting the entry will also receive membership of BSSH for one year.

-The winning student will be invited to present their project at the BSSH’s annual conference in September 2020, with all expenses paid by BSSH.
+The winning student will be invited to present their project at the BSSH’s annual conference.

-In 2018-19, Sport in History launched an essay prize to recognise excellent work in the discipline by undergraduate students.
+Sport in History runs an annual essay prize to recognise excellent work in the discipline by undergraduate students.

-The winning essay will be selected by a panel of judges on the quality of the research, clarity of argument and expression, and originality.
+The winning dissertation will be selected by a panel of judges on the quality of the research, clarity of argument and expression, and originality.
 The author will be awarded £200, and invited to publish the paper on the BSSH website.
+They will also be offered a year’s complimentary membership of the BSSH.

 Submission: Chairs of Examination Boards must recommend the essays for the prize.
 Sport in History is unable to accept submissions directly from students.
-Chairs should submit outstanding dissertations for the prize on behalf of their student/s over email to email@example.com by Monday 16 September 2019.
+Chairs should submit outstanding dissertations for the prize on behalf of their student/s over email to lisa_j_taylor [@] hotmail.co.uk by Sunday 26 September, 2021.

 Style: Different universities will have different requirements for undergraduate dissertations.
 We will therefore not require particular referencing conventions or presentation styles, but would expect each submission to be internally consistent throughout.